syncfusion-content/asp.netmvc-docs/aspnetmvc/Sparkline/Sparkline-Types.md

 ## Column Type

-To render a Column Sparkline, set the type as **column** To change the color of the column, you can use the `fill` property.
+To render a Column Sparkline, set the type as **column** To change the color of the column, you can use the `Fill` property.

 {% highlight cshtml %}